mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 }
 ```

 The reason why we used the `int` and `name` indexer is code-readability and index mapping positions.
-So even we changed the position of our columns in query text, the codes will still work.
+So even we changed the position of our columns in query text, the  will still work.

 In the underlying implementation of ADO.NET, the `int` and `name` indexer is first finding the position of the column by name (ie: `GetOrdinal` method), then returning a value of `System.Object`.
 Once you retrieved the value (as `System.Object`), you are obligued to cast or convert it back to a target .NET CLR type (based on class property type).